isanbai/cipta-ai-vault/Insight/ins_01.md

     "Mint Chocolate Chip"
 ]
 for flavor in ice_cream_flavors:
+    prompt = f"""
-    prompt = f"""For the ice cream flavor listed below, provide a captivating description that could be used for promotional purposes.
+    For the ice cream flavor listed below, provide a captivating description that could be used for promotional purposes.
     Flavor: {flavor}
     """
     print_llm_response(prompt)